credpath/credpath.github.io/_pages/about.md

   - /about.html
 ---

-I am an Economics PhD Student at the University of California, San Diego.
-My research interests are in applied micro/metrics, in particular economics of the household, health, education, and crime.
+I am Doctoral Candidate in the Economics Department at the University of California, San Diego.
+My research is in Applied Economics and Labor Economics and my particular interests are in the economics of marriage, couple formation, crime and policing, and health.
+I will be on the job market in Fall 2022/Spring 2023.